MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-microsoft-threat-experts.md

 You can partner with Microsoft Threat Experts who can be engaged directly from within the Windows Defender Security Center for timely and accurate response.
 Experts provide insights needed to better understand complex threats, targeted attack notifications that you get, or if you need more information about the alerts, a potentially compromised machine, or a threat intelligence context that you see on your portal dashboard.

 1. Navigate to the **Dashboard > Security operations**.
-2. Select the information that you’d like to investigate with the help of Microsoft's threat intelligence optics.
+2. Select the information that you'd like to investigate with the help of Microsoft's threat intelligence optics.
 Ensure that page for the relevant alert or machine is in view before raising an inquiry.
 3. From the menu, select **Ask a threat expert**.
 4. Asking a threat expert is a two-step process: you need to provide the necessary information and open a support ticket.